operand/agency/README.md

 does not include support for constructing prompts or working with vector databases, etc. Implementation of agent behavior is left up to you.

-Agency provides a minimalist API consisting of only two classes.

-Agency's goal is to enable others to create custom agent solutions by providing a minimal set of functionality that can support many different use cases

-scalable production systems.

-If you're looking for a flexible, scalable, and minimal foundation for building your own agent system, Agency might be for you.
+The goal of Agency is to enable others to develop custom agent solutions by providing a minimal set of features.
+So if you're looking for a flexible yet minimal foundation for building your own agent system, Agency might be for you.

 ## What are some known limitations or issues?